dent-table/dent-table/docs/HOW_TO_FORK.md

 ```
 TODO(fork):
 ```
-**they highlight the parts of code that forks should change with customer-specific requests.**
+**as they highlight the parts of code that forks should change with customer-specific requests.**

 If a comment ends with `(SEE GUIDELINES)`, you can find a more detailed description into the `FORK_GUIDELINES.md` doc file.
 Simply search for a paragraph named as the comment.